oottppxx/enigma2/openatv6.0/plugins/balancer/README.md

 Dev/Testing on OpenATV 6.0, Caveat Emptor.

-Big thanks to @SomeKewlName for testing this one for me!
+Big thanks to @SomeKewlName for testing 6.0.0e for me!